 Relationship

 I've come to realize that at the heart of ministry, it’s all about relationships.
-Not programs, not platforms—just people.
-For me, it starts with being willing to meet others right where they are, no expectations, no pressure to change first.
+Not programs, not platforms, just people.
+For me, it starts with being willing to meet others right where they are, without expectations, and no pressure to change first.
 Just an open heart and a genuine welcome.

 When we live that way, something beautiful happens: the church starts to feel like a true family.
 Not perfect, but real.
 Joyful.
 Strong.
 A little glimpse of what heaven’s family must be like.
 And honestly, being part of that kind of community is one of the greatest gifts God has given me.